4th of July 2014 in Hermosa Beach, Redondo Beach and Manhattan Beach

 Fourth of July Weekend

-This year America's birthday lands on a Thursday, giving hope to millions of Americans for making an extended four day holiday weekend a possibility.
+This year America's birthday lands on a Friday, making it a guilt and worry-free day to let loose.
 With summer in full swing, the South Bay is notorious for being one of the best spots in the country to enjoy the holiday.
-This Thursday, the South Bay will party like diligent patriots armed with red cups and a gaggle of beach cruisers because it's the Fourth of July in the Beach Cities.
-The legendary Ironman is on again for the 36th year, the only time alcohol is accepted on the beach all year (under heavy police presence, of course).
+This Friday, the South Bay will party like diligent patriots armed with red cups and a gaggle of beach cruisers because it's the Fourth of July in the Beach Cities.
+The legendary Ironman is on again for the 37th year, the only time alcohol is accepted on the beach all year (under heavy police presence, of course).
 Here's a breakdown of the week's activities.

-Wednesday night is shaping up to be a big night in the area, with many bars expecting huge crowds.
-Join the cult following of one of the better 80's bands out there - the Spazmatics will be tearing it up live at Saint Rocke on Tuesday evening.
-Local favorite DJ DIK will be spinning into the early hours Wednesday evening at American Junkie with Dirt Nasty.
+Thursday night is shaping up to be a big night in the area, with many bars expecting huge crowds.
+Join the cult following of one of the better 80's bands out there - the Spazmatics will be tearing it up live at Saint Rocke on Thursday evening.
+Baja Sharkeez Hermosa Beach will be hosting DJ Dangerhouse on Thursday, July 3.
 Patrick Molloy's will be hosting a 4th of July style breakfast all weekend beginning at 9:00 a.m., complete with jello shots and cocktails.
-Live music is back at BALEENkitchen for the 4th with tunes provided by local band Sand Section and JMD.
-A gourmet burger bar and some brew from The Dudes' Brewing Co. will be available at BALEENkitchen's 4th of July Outdoor Concert & BBQ.
+Live music starts at 3pm at BALEENkitchen for the 4th with tunes provided by Mark McMillen & Friends.
+An early morning "Make Your Own" Bloody Mary and Mimosa Bar set the table nicley for a gourmet burger bar availabe from 3-6pm during BALEENkitchen's 4th of July Celebration.
+On the premise and hidden just below BALEENkitchen, nestled against the Portofino Marina, are actual fire pits that can be frequented on any given weekend but, could also make for an intimate staging point for the fireworks show that blasts off around 9pm.

 One of the biggest days of the year is coming to the South Bay- the 4th of July!
-Residents of Redondo, Hermosa and Manhattan Beach celebrate the peak of the summer more so than any other spot in Los Angeles, and maybe the whole U.S.A.
+Residents of Redondo, Hermosa, Manhattan Beach and citizens from all around the South Bay celebrate the peak of the summer more so than any other spot in Los Angeles, and maybe the whole U.S.A.
 From crazy house parties, crowded bars and a swollen bike path plus several Fireworks shows, the biggest party of the year should be experienced at least once.

-Many bars will be having special events all day as well, including Revolvr at American Junkie,
+Many bars will be having special events all day as well, including American Junkie,

-DJs at Ocean Bar & Lounge, Sharkeez, Establishment and more.
+DJs at Ocean Bar, Sharkeez, Saint Rocke and more.

 The bars will be busy early, but there are other options away from the mayhem as well, and the Beach Cities have a full lineup this year:

 There is a major show at the Redondo Beach Pier which will be visible from the Pier and Harbor areas and will feature live music and all-day entertainment at Seaside Lagoon.
 With budget cuts canceling the traditional huge shows at Wilson Park in Torrance, the Redondo show will be one of the largest in southern Caifornia.
-Seaside Lagoon opens at 2pm with many activities for kids and families including live bands, arts/crafts, workshops, water activities, dancing, food & beverage and more!
+The 8th Annual Independence Day Party at Seaside Lagoon starts at 2pm with many activities for kids and families including live bands, arts/crafts, workshops, water activities, dancing, food & beverage and more!
 Fireworks show will begin at 9pm, choreographed to patriotic music.
-Other shows that are currently open to the public are going to take place at Cabrillo Beach and Malaga Cove in Palos Verdes (shot from a barge offshore).
+Other shows that are currently open to the public are going to take place at Cabrillo Beach and Torrance Beach (shot from a barge offshore).
 The shows all begin between 8:00 and 9:00 p.m. and more info can be found at Redondo Fireworks.

 El Segundo fireworks.
 El Segundo's annual Fourth of July celebration will take place beginning at 10 a.m. in Recreation Park, 401 E. Sheldon St. There will be food, games, contests and music.
-The fireworks will begin at 9 p.m.
+Other Gundo like festivities happen throughout the day in this small town, sea-dide hamlet: water-balloon toss, pie-eating contest, and watermelon-eating contest.
+Live music from 5 to 7pm and the fireworks will begin at 9 p.m.
 To buy wristbands for grandstand seats and resident priority seating, call 310-524-2700.

 Marina Del Rey.
 Marina del Rey's firework show is back with a new budget thanks to donations from local sponsors.
 The roughly 20-minute show starts at 9 p.m. over the Main Channel.
 Presented by Zambelli Fireworks, the pyrotechnic display will be choreographed to music that will be broadcast over KXLU-FM 88.9 and relayed over loudspeakers in Burton Chace Park.
+The park is at 13650 Mindanao Way (one block west of Admiralty Way) and Fisherman’s Village is at 13755 Fiji Way.
 To find out more about where the best spots are for this show, visit the MDR site.

 Other Special Events: The city of Manhattan Beach is throwing a pool party at Begg Pool for the kiddies from 10:00 a.m.- 2:00 p.m.